Quantum Annealing vs. QAOA: 127 Qubit Higher-Order Ising Problems on NISQ Computers: Results

 \section{Results}

-Figures \ref{fig:histogram_comparisons1} and \ref{fig:histogram_comparisons2} combined show the detailed energy distributions for all $10$ problem instances sampled using the best parameter choices found for QA and QAOA.
-These histograms include the four variants of QAOA - 1 and 2 rounds with and without DDD.
-The histograms include $10000$ random samples (binomial distribution with $p=0.5$) on the problem instances.
+Figures \ref{fig:histogram_comparisons1} and \ref{fig:histogram_comparisons2} combined show the detailed energy distributions for all $10$ cubic Ising models sampled using the best parameter choices found for QA and QAOA.
+These histograms include the four variants of QAOA - 1 and 2 rounds with and without digital dynamical decoupling.
+The histograms include $10000$ random samples (binomial distribution with $p=0.5$) on the $10$ Ising models.

 \textbf{QA performs better than QAOA:} The most notable observation across these histograms is that clearly quantum annealing results in better variable assignments compared to all tested variations of QAOA; this clear stratification of the algorithms capabilities is consistent across all $10$ problem instances.
 Notice that the minimum energies achieved by QAOA (marked by the solid vertical lines) do not reach the energy distribution sampled by the quantum annealers.
 The characteristics of each of the $10$ problem instances are slightly different, but this trend is very clear.